websemantics/pyrocms-theme/README.md

 Great news!
 While enjoying many of the skins provided in this theme you can still go back to the official PyroCMS 3 admin theme without having to actually switch themes; just follow the instructions from the previous section.

-There has been few enhancements made to the official theme including,
+There has been few enhancements made to the official theme including:

-1- Retina display support for the brand logo using SVG images, 2- Enhanced user experience provided as an animation for the modules push menu (slowly opens/closes), 3- Support for Image Select, a way to present images with the radio mode of the field type select, 4- Brand new login page with some sexy animation,
+- Retina display support for the brand logo using SVG images
+- Enhanced user experience provided as an animation for the modules push menu (slowly opens/closes)
+- Support for Image Select, a way to present images with the radio mode of the field type select
+- Brand new login page with some sexy animation

 ## How to Create a Skin